TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 ..
 ToDo: I need to set up automated testing for TriBITS to use as the example
 .. for all of these types of testing.
 There is no better example that one
 .. that actually works.
-It would also be nice t have a snapshot repo of
+It would also be nice to have a snapshot repo of
 ..
 TribitsExampleProject that also had this testing enabled for it but I am
 .. not sure that really makes sense.